Morfeo1997/v0-clear-vote/README.md

 ## 🏆 Competition Overview

-**Clear Vote** is a complete blockchain-based election system designed to solve the fundamental problems of trust, transparency, and security in democratic processes.
-This project demonstrates the practical application of blockchain technology in solving real-world problems.
+**Clear Vote** is a complete blockchain-based election system designed to solve the fundamental problems of trust, transparency, and security in democratic processes across government, unions, sports clubs, and organizations.
+This project demonstrates the practical application of blockchain technology in solving real-world voting challenges for any democratic institution.

 ### 🎯 Problem Statement

-Traditional voting systems face critical challenges:
+Traditional voting systems across all sectors face critical challenges:
 - **Lack of transparency** - Voters can't verify their votes were counted
 - **Security vulnerabilities** - Centralized systems can be hacked or manipulated
 - **Trust issues** - Citizens must rely on electoral authorities without verification